sdss/python_template/docs/sphinx/index.rst

 Upon installation of the template by a user, the variables defined in the `cookiecutter.json` file, or by the user during install, get substituted into their respective reference places.

-Please, *do not* modify the master branch directly unless otherwise instructed.
+Please, *do not* modify the main branch directly unless otherwise instructed.
 Instead, develop your changes in a branch or fork and, when ready to merge, create a pull request.

 .. _faq-section-v2: